frankieroberto/accordion/README.md

   browser functionality where it exists.
 * Save state about which sections to the URL query string, and restore state on page load, so that you could send a link to someone showing particular sections open.
-* Add a CSS pre-processor so that the icons could be include as data-urls, saving a network request.
+* Add a CSS pre-processor so that the icons could be included as data-urls, saving a network request.
-* Make the component available as an npm module and/or a Ruby Gem.
+* Make the component available as an npm package and/or a Ruby Gem.
 * Add tests.